RupakGanvir/matplotlib_fundamentals/README.md

 A beginner-friendly Matplotlib learning repository covering the essential visualization techniques used in Data Analysis, Machine Learning, and Artificial Intelligence.

-This repository contains a well-structured Jupyter Notebook with explanations, examples, exercises, and practical visualizations to help you learn Matplotlib from the ground up.

 ---

 ## Topics Covered

-- Introduction to Matplotlib
 - Figure and Axes
 - Line Plots
 - Scatter Plots